 Drug panels are selected for each patient based on diagnosis and treatment history.

-Since the test involves living cancer cells, the samples MUST arrive in a very timely manner, within 24-36 hours.
+Since the test involves living cancer cells, the samples MUST arrive in a very timely manner to our laboratory, within 24-36 hours.

 If you would like to come to Southern California to have your sample collected, we will be happy to coordinate sample collection procedures with our surgical/hospital colleagues.